greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpcheckperf.html.md

 You must also specify at least one test directory \(with `-d`\).
 The user who runs `gpcheckperf` must have write access to the specified test directories on all remote hosts.
 For the disk I/O test, the test directories should correspond to your segment data directories \(primary and/or mirrors\).
 For the memory bandwidth and network tests, a temporary directory is required for the test program files.

 Before using `gpcheckperf`, you must have a trusted host setup between the hosts involved in the performance test.
 You can use the utility `gpssh-exkeys` to update the known host files and exchange public keys between hosts if you have not done so already.
-Note that `gpcheckperf` calls to `gpssh` and `gpscp`, so these Greenplum utilities must also be in your `$PATH`.
+Note that `gpcheckperf` calls to `gpssh` and `gpsync`, so these Greenplum utilities must also be in your `$PATH`.

 ## <a id="section4"></a>Options